 1. Good ideas.
 Good people.
 Now what?

 In a webinar facilitated by Alexandra Gartmann, Loretta Carroll, Chairman of Into Our Hands Foundation discussed how her group got started.
 You can also read through the recap and download the presentation and speaking notes.
-WATCH the recording of webinar 1.

 WATCH: The Newstead community in Victoria held a community summit in 2008 to talk about local issues and their future vision for Newstead.
 Working groups were formed and they have since delivered a raft of community projects that benefit their local area.
 Read more here.